Warhammer Fantasy Roleplay: Reception

+Ste Dillon reviewed Warhammer Fantasy Roleplay for Adventurer magazine and stated that "there's nothing new in it.
+Sure, it's destined to be a big seller, and it certainly is good value for money, providing you want a new system."

-In the August 1987 edition of Dragon (Issue 124), Ken Rolston compared it very favourably to other fantasy role-playing games on the market, saying "WFR deliberately aims at adventures and settings with a less elevated tone...
-This shift in emphasis from genteel to grubby, gory fantasy, and the simplicity of the tactical and magic systems, are distinctive assets of WFR as it competes for a slice of the [fantasy role-playing game] audience."
-Rolston called the character generation system "interesting and original", and the character advancement system "flexible and informal".
-Rolston also liked the monsters encountered, describing them as "charming — and visually compelling — intelligent monster antagonists... well illustrated and often supplied with dramatic and humorous backgrounds."
-He called the setting the best part of the game, admiring the "epic theme of the Taint of Chaos."
-Rolston reserved his only strong criticism for the magic system, saying it was "relatively limited and unexciting", although he did see it inevitable in a game that was relatively magic-poor.
-He concluded with a strong recommendation, saying, "Warhammer Fantasy Roleplay is strongly recommended for gamers in search of a fantasy system and campaign background, or in search of elements to steal and add to their current system and campaign.
-Its systems, presentation, and campaign setting are superior, and the campaign supplement/adventure support looks promising.
-Its strengths, when compared to other popular FRPG designs, are the simplicity of its systems, its support of grotesque and macabre themes, and the distinctive flavor of its campaign setting."
+In the August 1987 edition of Dragon (Issue 124), Ken Rolston compared it very favourably to other fantasy role-playing games on the market, saying "WFR deliberately aims at adventures and settings with a less elevated tone."
+He concluded with a strong recommendation, saying, "Warhammer Fantasy Roleplay is strongly recommended for gamers in search of a fantasy system and campaign background, or in search of elements to steal and add to their current system and campaign."

-In the December 1987 issue of The Games Machine (#2), John Woods liked the look of the book, but soon found a lot of typos and a lack of organization, commenting, "The rulebook has a rushed feel to it, with some sections ill-organised, and several misprints."
-Woods also found the rules overly simplistic, especially a combat system where, instead of accumulating gradual damage, a character was either entirely alive and unwounded or, after taking any damage, completely dead.
+In the December 1987 issue of The Games Machine (#2), John Woods liked the look of the book, but soon found a lot of typos and a lack of organization.
+Woods also found the rules overly simplistic.
 He concluded, "Probably not a system with much to offer the experienced RPGer, but straightforward and detailed enough to give good value to beginners or those moving into RPGs from wargaming."

-In issue #19, Woods reviewed the paperback edition, and concluded "There are a few shortcomings which mean it won't be everyone’s cup of troll stew, but it's excellent value for money and should appeal to roleplaying newcomers in particular."
+Stewart Wieck reviewed Warhammer Fantasy Role Play in White Wolf #9 (1988), rating it a 9 out of 10 and stated that "The system is very workable, adaptable, and most importantly, fun.
+WFRP is an excellent addition to the fantasy games which are currently available."

+In his 1990 book The Complete Guide to Role-Playing Games, game critic Rick Swan gave the game his top rating of 4 out of 4, saying, "in its treatment of dark fantasy, Warhammer is without peer."

 In a 1996 reader poll conducted by Arcane magazine to determine the 50 most popular roleplaying games of all time, Warhammer Fantasy Roleplay was ranked fourth.
 Editor Paul Pettengale commented, "Warhammer Fantasy Roleplay is an extremely atmospheric game to play in", and described the game as feeling like a cross-breed between Dungeons & Dragons and Call of Cthulhu, saying "if you've played these other two games, you can probably imagine what a superb mix that can be."